Chiara Aurelia

 Chiara Aurelia Family

 Chiara Aurelia is the daughter of Frederic de Braconier d’Alphen and Claudia Kleefeld.
-Her father was from Leuven, Belgium, and died when she was three; her mother has family ties to creative and publishing fields.
+Her father died when she was young; family background noted in public records indicates European roots on her father’s side and artistic family connections on her mother’s side.

 Personal Life